Playing With Time, Inc.

 Playing With Time, Inc. was a Canadian independent film and television production company based in Toronto, Ontario.
-Founded by Linda Schuyler and Kit Hood in 1976, it is best known for being the original production company for the Degrassi television franchise, producing The Kids of Degrassi Street, Degrassi Junior High and Degrassi High.
-The company also produced educational short films throughout its existence.
+Founded by Linda Schuyler and Kit Hood in 1976, it is best known for being the original production company for the Degrassi television franchise, producing The Kids of Degrassi Street (1979–86), Degrassi Junior High (1987–89), and Degrassi High (1989–91).
+It also produced educational short films throughout its existence.
 The company's work was known for its unconventional filmmaking practices, including casting ordinary people in lieu of experienced trained actors.
 Schuyler founded Epitome Pictures in 1992, leaving Hood in sole control of the company.
 By 1998, it was dormant.

 History

 Schuyler, a Grade 7 and Grade 8 media teacher at Earl Grey Senior Public School in Toronto in 1976, met Hood, then an editor for television commercials, when she needed help from an experienced editor to save the "muddled footage" of one of her projects.
 Hood and Schuyler found a balance; editor Hood was inexperienced in writing, and writer/producer Schuyler was inexperienced in editing, leading to their creative partnership.
 The first film produced by the company was Jimmy: Playing With Time, about a 73 year old marathon piano player who attempts to break his own world record by playing non-stop for 117 hours at the Canadian National Exhibition.

 The production offices were located on 935 Queen Street East, an over 100-year-old storefront building where the Degrassi Junior High and Degrassi High cast would routinely gather to be taken via minivan to the set.
 According to Hood, Schuyler would temporarily assume the name Time to Play, before founding Epitome Pictures with Stephen Stohn in 1992.
 Hood began operating under the name Timeless Productions.
 By July 1998, Playing With Time was no longer producing television shows, but remained semi-active, with Hood continuing to sit on the board of the non-profit Playing With Time Foundation.
 He also still owned the production office.
 Hood later rented it out as a shelter for abused women and children, families experiencing housing crises, and refugees.

 After its dissolution, Epitome Pictures assumed the rights to the Degrassi shows produced by Playing With Time.
+Material relating to Playing With Time's work, including The Kids of Degrassi Street and Degrassi Junior High, is held in the Epitome Pictures archives at the University of Toronto.